-Nathan Calman is the Brewery Manager at J. Boag and Son Brewing in Launceston.
-Prior to this he worked in a number of roles within the broader Lion business in NSW and TAS over the past 13 years.
+Nathan Calman is the CEO of TasFarmers.
+His previous role was Brewery Manager at J. Boag and Son Brewing in Launceston and, prior to this, he worked in a number of roles within the broader Lion business in NSW and TAS over the past 13 years.
 Nathan brings experience in the fields of Food Science, Lean Manufacturing, Governance and Strategy.
 He holds a Bachelors Degree in Food Science and Technology from the University of Adelaide, the Master Brewer Qualification from the Institute of Brewing and Distilling in the UK, a Master of Business Administration from UniSA and has graduated from the Australian Institute of Company Directors Course.

 Karen’s current role is the CEO of Rural Youth which is responsible for Tasmania’s premier rural event – Agfest.
 Agfest attracts over 60,000 visitors during the three days to visit the sites of over 700 exhibitors.
 Before joining Rural Youth five years ago, Karen worked in the not for profit sector in a training and business development role for TL3.
 This followed an extensive career in banking and managing a range of commercial enterprises in Launceston.
 Karen will bring her skills in critical thinking and strategic planning to the work of the Board.

 Paul Veerhuis comes to the Board with over 20 years of experience in the banking and finance sectors.
 Following roles in the private sector, Paul joined the Australian Prudential Regulatory Authority (APRA) in 2005.
 Paul works in APRA’s banking supervision division, overseeing a portfolio of banks.
 Paul is APRA’s representative on the International Credit Union Regulator’s Network.